Warka Tower

 WARKA TOWER 3

 The Warka Tower, version n.
-3, it is a modular and prefabricated system that can be erected in one day by a team of 16 people.
-After installation, to take the tower up and down for maintenance it requires only 2 hours by the same team.
+3.2, it is a modular and prefabricated system that can be erected in one day by a team of 16 people.
+After installation, taking the tower up and down for maintenance requires only 2 hours by the same team.
 The structure consists of six modules that are mounted together with one after another from the bottom up.

 Warka Tower 4